Black Is the Color of My True Love's Hair: Pop culture references

+"Black Is The Color" is featured, sung to calm down the horses in Tombstone Territory season 3 episode 28 entitled "The Governor" aka on imda "The Reception", which aired on April 16, 1960.

 "Black Is the Color" is featured in The Twilight Zone season 3 episode entitled "The Passersby", which aired on October 6, 1961.

 "Black Is The Color" is featured in the 1962 pilot for the western TV series Gallaway House, starring Johnny Cash, Merle Travis, Karen Downs and Eddie Dean.

 "Black is the Color" is featured in The Flame and the Flower by Kathleen E. Woodiwiss.
 A sailor sings it to Heather as she and her new husband, Brandon Birmingham, pass by on the way to an inn before leaving London.

 The "Lover's Lament" / "Love's Jewels" lyrics sung in Anne Bishop's Tir Alainn book series are loosely based on this song.

 A cover of the song by Jim Moray featured on the Class season 1 finale "The Lost", appearing in both the post credit opening and closing fight sequence.

 A cover of the song by Cara Dillon featured on Derry Girls (2018 TV series) season 3, episode 4 'The Haunting' ending sequence.